Category: Programming

 In the final iteration, the lower boxes on the sidebar contained links to recent blog posts, and clicking any link in to the blog triggered a smooth transition to the identically laid out but much darker design of the blog.
 I’m currently investigating building a similar theme for the current site – the grey is nice but it is a bit depressing after a while!

-Well I’ve spent a lot of my downtime the last few days crawling through C++ in the Visual Studio debugger, and gathering crash data via adb from my tablet, all in the name of fixing threading bugs!
+I’ve spent a lot of my downtime the last few days crawling through C++ in a debugger and gathering crash data via adb from my tablet with the aim of fixing threading bugs!
 A few core classes lightly stripped down and occasionally rewritten, a few things jiggled about and we have something that’s stable [on Windows].

-I left several copies of this code running the other day as a test — none explicitly crashed, although there are persistent memory leak issues (aka, “gunking up”) over time which eventually lead to what is basically a freeze on the second thread, which does all the work.
 But in my testing all the sessions ran for at least half an hour at double speed (only a debug option right now, sorry), notching up an impressive health of over -5000.
-For reference, besides the threading related crashes everything else is basically the same as in the previous demo, so still lots of unfinished/unfixed/placeholder content and code.
+Besides the threading fixes everything else is basically the same as in the previous demo, so still lots of unfinished/unfixed/placeholder content and code.

 So a few days later I got up and made Tetris.